wvanraem/nucleon.amqp/docs/amqp.rst

 .. image:: direct.png

+More strictly, queues are bound to one or more specific routing keys.
+The queue will receive all messages published to that exchange with one of those routing keys.

 Fan-out Exchange
 ''''''''''''''''

 Finally, a :term:`fanout exchange` is simpler still.
 Routing keys are disregarded, so there is only one endpoint to which all messages are published and queues can be bound.
-Simply put, every bound queue will receive a copy of every message.
+Simply put, every message published to the exchange will be broadcast to every queue bound to the exchange.

 .. image:: fanout.png